Carpow

 Carpow (/kɑːrˈpaʊ/) is a diffuse hamlet in Perth and Kinross, Scotland.
 It is situated immediately to the east of the confluence of the River Tay and River Earn, 2 km north east of Abernethy.

 Etymology

 The name Carpow is of Pictish origin.
-The first element is *cair, meaning "fort, castle", and the second is *pol, meaning "(sluggish) burn" (c.f.
-Welsh caer-pwll).
+The first element is *cair, meaning "fort, castle", and the second is *pol, meaning "(sluggish) burn" (cf. Welsh caer-pwll).